United States Entry Requirements

 Prohibited Items

-- Most fresh fruits and vegetables - strict agricultural restrictions
+- Most fresh fruits and vegetables — risk of introducing agricultural pests or disease

 Restricted Items

-- Cultural artifacts and antiquities - may require export permits from country of origin; UNESCO convention applies
+- Cultural artifacts and pre-Columbian objects — you'll need paperwork proving legal export from the country of origin.

 Health Requirements